 SRRTTF

-Funding Work Group
+Funding Strategies

 SRRTTF Vision Statement for the first five years:

-The Regional Toxics Task Force works (or "...is working...") collaboratively to characterize the sources of toxics in the Spokane River and identify and implement appropriate actions needed to make measurable progress towards meeting applicable water quality standards for the State of Washington, State of Idaho, and The Spokane Tribe of Indians and in the interests of public and environmental health.
+The Regional Toxics Task Force works collaboratively to (1) characterize the sources of toxics in the Spokane River and identify; and (2) implement appropriate actions needed to make measurable progress towards meeting applicable water quality standards for the State of Washington, State of Idaho, the Spokane Tribe of Indians the public, and environmental health.

-Work Group Purpose Statement
+SRRTTF Funding Strategies Purpose Statement

 To: Coordinate and support the Spokane River Regional Toxics Task Force (SRRTTF) in providing consistent and predictable funding needed to accomplish the actions that will result in toxics reductions for the Spokane River.